benstadlbauer/time/README.md

 There are at least a dozen more features in my head I could implement but this is what I have so far.
 And I don't know if this will work on your computer (regarding the browser, your keyboard-language etc).

-I will try to keep this tiny application updated and I hopefully I fill continue to add more features.
+I will try to keep this tiny application updated and I hopefully I will continue adding more features.